 The other layers and posts would be similarly encoded.

-L.5.5.2 My children are . . .
+L.5.5.2 Deleted

 Another possibility to associate the parent RTI with all of its RPIs is with the use of the Data Identifier “2F” which declares, “My children are . . . “ Using the same example the base pallet would be encoded